Devin the Dude

-Devin Copeland (born June 4, 1970), better known by his stage name Devin the Dude, is an American rapper known for his unique rapping style and his 2002 songs "Lacville '79" and "Doobie Ashtray".
+Devin Charles Copeland (born June 4, 1969), better known by his stage name Devin the Dude, is an American rapper from Houston, Texas, whose career has spanned multiple decades and helped shape Southern hip hop; he is widely regarded as a pioneer of stoner rap and an “everyman” storyteller associated with lifestyle-focused narratives.
+In 2025, he co-created Coughee by Devin the Dude, a hemp and cannabis-culture brand.

 Early life

-Devin Copeland was born in Pontiac, Michigan on June 4, 1970.
-He spent most of his early childhood in St. Petersburg, Florida and moved to Houston, Texas while in the fourth grade.
+Devin Charles Copeland was born on June 4, 1969, in Pontiac, Michigan.
+He spent most of his early childhood in St. Petersburg and moved to Houston while in the fourth grade.
 He spent the rest of his youth moving back and forth between New Boston and Houston, finally settling in Houston after graduating from high school.
-He smoked marijuana for the first time at a skating rink in seventh grade; marijuana would later become a major influence on his music.
+He smoked marijuana for the first time at a skating rink in seventh grade; marijuana later became a major influence on his music.
 As a teenager, Copeland became interested in breakdancing, joining several dance crews until he began rapping, which soon became his main interest.
-After graduating from high school, he met Rob Quest, a rapper and record producer Jugg Mugg.
+After graduating from high school, he met Rob Quest, a rapper, and record producer Jugg Mugg.
 The trio formed the group the Odd Squad.